 This course is designed for students in master’s degree and helps them to understand, communicate, and adapt to a digital world as it impacts their personal life, society, and the business world.
 Students will not only understand the concepts, but apply their knowledge to situations and defend their actions/decisions/choices through the knowledge and skills acquired in this course.
 Employability skills are integrated into activities, tasks, and projects throughout the course standards to demonstrate the skills required by business and industry.
 Various forms of technologies will be highlighted to expose students to the emerging technologies impacting the digital world.
 Professional communication skills and practices, problem-solving, ethical, and legal issues, and the impact of effective presentation skills are taught in this course as a foundational knowledge to prepare students to be career ready.

 - Learning outcomes:

-The main topics that will be covered in the course are related with the theory and methods of using the descriptive, predictive, and perspective modelling, as well as the assessment of different sources of data.
+The main topics that will be covered in the course are related to the theory and methods of using the descriptive, predictive, and perspective modelling, as well as the assessment of different sources of data.
 The nature and essence of big data analytics will be discussed in the course, as a bridge to the topic related to sources of value in the digital world.
-More practical will be the topics for FinTech and Blockchain, as well as, this focused on the nature of clouds, their use, and the importance of mobile devices.
+More practical will be the topics of FinTech and Blockchain, as well as, these focused on the nature of clouds, their use, and the importance of mobile devices.

 - Teaching institution: Université Toulouse 1 Capitole

-- Lecturer: Dr. Jamal Azzam & Dr. Nicola Mirc
+- Lecturer: Dr. Jamal Azzam and Dr. Nicola Mirc

 The aim of this course is to introduce students to the challenges of corporate growth in modern digital economies, in particular regarding accessing and developing digital assets and intellectual property.
 The course is organized in two parts.